This job is sometimes referred to by alternative titles

 - organise training plans for horses and train them for racing

-- ride horses on practice tracks
+- ride horses on training tracks

 - ensure horses are groomed and fed